 As the Texas economy continues to grow, electricity consumption has correspondingly increased.
 Environmental regulations and various market pressures have forced a significant amount of generation to exit the market in recent years while older generation sources continue to be retired.
 Thus, new solar generation capacity is required to meet the Texas market's demand.
-With appropriate state policy that removes market barriers and recognizes solar's benefits, the Texas solar market should see significant growth in the coming years.
+With appropriate state policy that removes, or at least does not create, market barriers and recognizes solar's benefits, the Texas solar market should see significant growth in the coming years.

 Facts on the Texas Solar Industry

 - There are currently more than 290 solar companies at work throughout the value chain in Texas, employing 4,100.

 - In 2013, Texas installed 75 MW of solar electric capacity, ranking it 8th nationally.

 - The 213 MW of solar energy currently installed in Texas ranks the state 13th in the country in installed solar capacity.
 There is enough solar energy installed in the state to power 23,000 homes.

 - In 2013, $174 million was invested in Texas to install solar for home, business and utility use.
 This represents a 4% increase over the previous year, and is expected to grow again this year.

 - Average installed residential and commercial photovoltaic system prices in Texas have fallen by 5% in the last year.
 The price to install solar on homes and business has dropped steadily across the country — by 4% from last year and 37% from 2010.

 - Alamo 1 Solar Farm was completed in 2013 by developer OCI Solar Power.
 This photovoltaic project has the capacity to generate 41 MW of electricity-- enough to power over 3,800 Texas homes.